nanopore-wgs-consortium/NA12878/README.md

 # FAST5 (Signal Level files)

 FAST5 files have been split by chromosome according to the above alignments, meaning that some files may be found in multiple archives (they can be made non-redundant by reference to the filename).
 Each complete 'part' contains 100,000 reads and should be roughly in sort order along the chromosome to aid region-by-region analysis.

+_Uploads are not yet complete._

 | Chrom |                                                                                         |                                                                                         |                                                                                         |                                                                                         |                                                                                         |                                                                                         |
 |-------|-----------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|